-- Procedures & Suggestions for Preparing a Property Tax Appeal
+- Procedures & Suggestions for Property Tax Appeals

 - Be sure to check under the Reference Materials tab for additional materials that may be helpful to you.